 Examples of URLs would be:

 Adding alt-tags or alternative text is an accessibility feature and a bonus for your SEO.
-Most importantly, by adding these descriptions to your images, it allows gives them context and meaning.
+Most importantly, adding these descriptions to your images gives them context and meaning.
 When the visually impaired use tools to have website content read aloud, the reader will also let them know the alt-tag you input for the image.

-Since you are adding in information about images on your site, it helps with SEO.
+Since you are adding information about images on your dental site, it helps with SEO.
 These alt-tags allow Google’s site crawlers to index your website more efficiently.

 Want to learn more about SEO for your dentistry?